-2.4 Conflicts of interest
+2.4 Conflicts of Interest

 - 2.4.1 The access and connection process is predicated on the separate roles and responsibilities of the parties involved.
-To ensure due consideration and robust assessment it is important that those undertaking the studies and those reviewing the studies on behalf of the Connection Applicant and the Host NSP are separate and independent. - 2.4.2 Where a conflict of interest is identified, the ISO may, for example, seek to repeat some studies, undertake additional work or attend connection testing to ensure the assessment is robust and the appropriate checks and confirmations have been undertaken. - 2.4.3 The ISO will provide advice through the access and connection process to the Host NSP should a conflict of interest be identified.
+To ensure due consideration and robust assessment it is important that those undertaking the studies and those reviewing the studies on behalf of the Connection Applicant and the Host NSP are separate and independent. - 2.4.2 The Connection Applicant and Host NSP are encouraged to advise the ISO of those undertaking and reviewing the studies prior to the studies being undertaken to identify conflicts of interest. - 2.4.3 Where a conflict of interest is identified, the ISO may, for example, seek to use alternative consultants, repeat some studies, undertake additional work or attend connection testing to ensure the assessment is robust and the appropriate checks and confirmations have been undertaken. - 2.4.4 The ISO will provide advice through the access and connection process to the Host NSP should a conflict of interest be identified.